amzn/selling-partner-api-docs/guides/use-case-guides/notifications-use-case-guide-v1.md

 Associate an event bus with your partner event source.
 For definitions, see [Terminology](#terminology).

-1. Go to the [Amazon EventBridge console](https://console.aws.amazon.com/events) and sign in with your AWS credentials.
+1. Go to the go to [Amazon EventBridge](https://console.aws.amazon.com/events) and sign into the AWS console using the AWS Account ID that you specified when you called the **createDestination** operation in  [Step 1.

-2. In the navigation pane, click **Partner event sources**.

-3. In the **Partner event sources** area, under **Name**, click the partner event source that matches the **resource:eventBridge:name** value returned in [Step 1.
 Create a destination](#step-1-create-a-destination).

+2. In the console, ensure that the AWS region that you specified when you called the **createDestination** operation is selected.

+3. In the navigation pane, click **Partner event sources**.

+4. In the **Partner event sources** area, under **Name**, click the partner event source that matches the **resource:eventBridge:name** value returned in [Step 1.
+Create a destination](#step-1-create-a-destination).
 The partner event source is in this format: aws.partner/sellingpartnerapi.amazon.com/{AWS Account Id}/{Application Id}

-4. On the new page that appears, click the **Associate with event bus** button.
+5. On the new page that appears, click the **Associate with event bus** button.

-5. On the **Associate with event bus** page, leave the checkboxes cleared and click the **Associate** button.
+6. On the **Associate with event bus** page, leave the checkboxes cleared and click the **Associate** button.

 You have created a partner event bus and associated it with your partner event source.
 Go to [Step 3.
 Create a rule that triggers on a notification event](#step-3-create-a-rule-that-triggers-on-a-notification-event).